kindelia/Kindelia/WHITEPAPER.md

 Once deployed and mined, this statement will cause `Sum` to be defined globally.
 Kindelia functions can call each-other, and are pure, thus, side-effect free.
-The `RUN` statement offers a escape hatch where side-effects can occur and alter the network's state, based on action-expressions, which work exactly like Haskell's IO.
+The `RUN` statement offers a escape hatch where side-effects can occur and alter the network's state, based on effect-expressions, which work exactly like Haskell's IO.
 For example, the statement below adds `3` to the state stored by the global 'Calculator' contract: